 It was a mystery to me why there were so many documents of Theodore Judah in the Amos Catlin Collection at the California State Library.
 Then I read a letter Catlin composed to Theodore’s widow, Anna Judah, in 1889.
 This letter, and many others by Anna to Catlin, revealed not only the close relationship that Catlin had with Theodore Judah, but the enduring bitterness Anna Judah still harbored toward the Big Four of the Central Pacific Railroad.

-Theodore Judah and the Big Four
+Theodore Judah and the Associates

 Almost immediately after the death of Judah a revisionist history began to take shape.
 Newspaper editorials downplayed the role Judah had in the design of the route over the Sierra’s and his role in the CPRR.
 Some people attributed the negative light shone upon Judah to Collis Huntington.
 There were those who questioned if Judah actually undertook a proper survey of the route over the Sierras.
-However, as the CPRR progressed up and over Donner Summit, praise and celebration was heaped on the Big Four, who were also positioning themselves for large profits from government subsidies and land grants.
+However, as the CPRR progressed up and over Donner Summit, praise and celebration was heaped on the four corporate officers, who were also positioning themselves for large profits from government subsidies and land grants.
 The memory of Judah was fading with each passing train.